 For more info on brainstorming keywords, watch this two-minute video (from PSU Libraries):

-The PDF handouts below provide step-by-step instructions for researching using some key library resources to find articles and books, along with additional tips for searching and finding scholarly sources in general.
+The best place to start searching the library is Primo--the main search form on the library homepage.
+The PDF below provides step-by-step instructions for researching using Primo to find articles and books, along with additional tips for searching and finding scholarly sources in general.
+(If you need a refresher on what a scholarly, peer-reviewed source is, check out this 3-minute video).

 How to search using Primo (the WOU library search engine)

-Below are some subject-specific additional databases you may want to use to conduct your research.
+Linked below are some subject-specific additional databases you may want to use to conduct your research.
 Just like in Primo, search using your brainstormed keywords.
 Most of what is available in these databases will show up in your Primo searches, but since these databases are smaller and subject-specific you will get fewer results and therefore might find them easier to manage.
 Most of the results in these databases will be journal articles, rather than books.

 Linked below are other library guides with resources related to race and social justice that may be relevant to your topic: